Plugin Architecture Guide

 Now that you understand the UX and purpose, it's time to think about the components needed to build the plugin.

 With your plugin's purpose clear, identify and prototype the building blocks.
-This bottom-up approach starts with connections and actions, then layers on orchestration, inputs, and trigger prep.
-It promotes reusability and aligns with the platform's component-based design.
+Focus on actions as the core, along with supporting connectors and inputs.
+This promotes reusability and aligns with the platform's component-based design.

 Follow this sequence to define and test your components: